Go Back

 For frying and decorating

-• canola oil enough to fill a frying pan with ½ to 1 inch of oil
+• canola oil enough to fill a frying pan with 1/2 to 1 inch of oil or use deep fryer

-• 2 tbsp colored sprinkles plus more for topping
+• 2 tbsp non pareils plus more for topping

 Instructions

-• To the bowl of a standing mixer, add eggs, egg yolk, and sugar and beat with wire whisk attachment until frothy (about 1 minute)
+• To the bowl of a standing mixer, add eggs, oil, and powdered sugar and beat with the wire whisk attachment until frothy (about 1 or 2 minutes)

-• Wrap dough in plastic wrap and let rest on counter for 30 minutes or so
+• Wrap dough in plastic wrap or a plastic container that is airproof and let rest on the counter for 30 minutes or so or up to a few hours in the refrigerator.

 • When ready to begin rolling and cutting the dough, unwrap dough and form into a square; then cut the square into 4 or 5 strips.